SelligentMarketingCloud/MobileSDK-Cordova/README.md

 ## iOS Specific installation

 For remote push notifications, follow section 4 **Configure the APNS (Apple Push Notification Service)**, of the **IOS - Using the SDK** pdf.

+If you want to use rich push notifications, you will also have to follow section 6.9 **Notification Extensions**.

 For geolocation services, follow section 6.5 **Geolocation**, of the **IOS - Using the SDK** pdf.
 You also need to configure several permissions described in 5.3.3 **Permission for geo location**.